Thank you for viewing WORDLY‘s submission guidelines.

 Well, WORDLY accepts fiction and non-fiction pieces, articles, poetry and art.
-We accept submissions for our print editions—which will have a closing date—and for our blog—which we accept 24/7.
+We accept submissions for our print editions—which will have a closing date—and for WORDLY Magazine Online—which we accept 24/7.

 We accept submissions of fiction, non-fiction, poetry, articles, and other miscellaneous forms of writing (except scripts, unfortunately).
 All submissions should be of previously unpublished, original material.
-If your submitted piece is considered for publication elsewhere please let us know straight away!
+If your submitted piece is considered for publication elsewhere you must let us know straight away.

 For our print editions, pieces need to be either between 300 and 700 words, or 1100 to 1200 words—or up to an A4 page for poetry.
 Articles such as journalistic writing and opinion pieces for the print editions should be about ongoing issues that won’t become outdated before the magazine can be put together and launched.

-If you are specifically interested in submitting to WORDLY online, your piece should be under 1000 words.
-WORDLY online is especially interested in publishing articles, journalism, and opinion pieces about current issues.
+If you are specifically interested in submitting to WORDLY Magazine online, your piece should be under 1000 words.
+WORDLY Magazine online is especially interested in publishing articles, journalism, and opinion pieces about current issues.
 However, if your submission to a print edition of WORDLY is not able to be accepted, but is of particularly high quality, we may offer your piece to be published on the blog instead.

 As per the Australian standard, all submissions should use single quotation marks, the un-spaced em-dash rule, and also follow the general Australian standard for spelling.
 For ease of readability and formatting should your piece progress, we recommend keeping the font type common (eg. Calibri, Cambria, Times New Roman), font size 11, 1.15 spacing between lines and a line break between paragraphs rather than indenting.
 Please limit typos and grammatical issues to an absolute minimum.